ndezejosephine/cybersec-portfolio/00-prep/linux-commands.md

 ## Proof
 Extracted flag: `flag{linux_is_cool}`

-## Lab 1.2: Process Hunting & Termination
+# Process Hunting & Termination

 ### Scenario
 Eliminate a persistent backdoor using only its saved PID — no process name.